U.S. top court restricts patent owners' right to block resale of goods

 The ruling was a blow to the Pharmaceutical Research and Manufacturers of America, a trade group whose members include Pfizer Inc and Eli Lilly and Co.
 PhRMA had urged the court to rule that drugs are still covered by U.S. patents after a sale abroad, arguing that resellers will buy their drugs in poor countries, where they are sold at a discount, and then import them into the United States.

-The justices overturned a ruling by the U.S. Court of Appeals for the Federal Circuit favoring Lexmark.
+The justices overturned a ruling by the U.S. Court of Appeals for the Federal Circuit favoring Lexmark that had upheld a lower court's decision that Impression Products was liable for reselling Lexmark's cartridges that were first sold abroad.

-Justice Ruth Bader Ginsburg partially dissented, agreeing with the other seven justices in the majority that Lexmark's post-sale restrictions in its contracts with customers cannot be enforced through patent litigation but saying that patent owners can still assert patent rights in goods they sell abroad.
+Justice Ruth Bader Ginsburg partially dissented, agreeing with the majority that Lexmark's post-sale restrictions in its contracts with customers were invalid but saying that patent owners can still assert patent rights in goods they sell abroad.

-Eric Smith, president of Impression Products, said the ruling vindicates the company's business model.
-"This has been a long, stressful battle," Smith said.
-"Nobody wanted to stand up to Lexmark in my industry."

-Andrew Pincus, a lawyer for Impression Products, added that the ruling "freed entrepreneurs such as Impression Products from the threat of lawsuits" and "enables these entrepreneurs to compete in secondary markets and provide consumers with quality goods and services at lower prices."
+Andrew Pincus, a lawyer for Impression Products, said the ruling "freed entrepreneurs such as Impression Products from the threat of lawsuits" and "enables these entrepreneurs to compete in secondary markets and provide consumers with quality goods and services at lower prices."

 Bob Patton, senior vice president and general counsel for Lexmark, said the company is disappointed by the ruling, adding that Lexmark's post-sale restrictions are "clear and enforceable under contract law."